-It is important for the school to know if your child is ill, if the illness is communicable, if your child is taking a day off, or if you are taking a vacation.
-Frequent absences, tardiness and/or early departure from the classroom impede children's academic progress and cause children to miss important experiences.
-Please notify us via Procare messaging if your child will be absent for any reason by 9:00 am.
+It is important for the school to know if your child is ill, if the illness is communicable if your child is taking a day off, or if you are taking a vacation.
+Frequent absences, tardiness, and/or early departure from the classroom impede children's academic progress and cause them to miss important experiences.
+Please notify us via Procare messaging if your child will be absent for any reason by 9:00 a.m.

-If parents know of an absence in advance, such as a vacation or scheduled medical procedure, parents should pre-arrange the absence by sending communication to the head teacher and administration.
+If parents know of an absence in advance, such as a vacation or scheduled medical procedure, they should pre-arrange the absence by communicating with the head teacher and administration.

 Approved absences are those that have followed the above procedure.
-Kindergarten, elementary and middle school students should not have more than 20 absences per academic school year (10 per semester).
+Kindergarten, elementary, and middle school students should not have more than 20 absences per academic school year (10 per semester).
 Unless otherwise approved by the School Leader, students who exceed these guidelines, including excessive tardiness and early departures, may be withdrawn from FMS, lose preferred enrollment status, and/or not advance to the next level.
 This policy allows us to do all we can to ensure that each child grows and learns to their potential.
 Absences, tardiness, and early departures will be noted on all report cards.

-Elementary and middle school students begin instruction promptly at 8:15am.
-Therefore, we recommend students to arrive no later than 8:10 am to allow ample time for them to put away their personal items and to get ready for their lessons.
-Primary students should arrive in class no later than 8:30am.
+Elementary and middle school students begin instruction promptly at 8:15 a.m.
+Therefore, we recommend students arrive no later than 8:10 a.m. to allow ample time for them to put away their personal items and get ready for their lessons.
+Primary students should arrive in class no later than 8:30 a.m.
 Valuable experience is lost for everyone if your child is late for class.
 Please be on time.